miklevin/MikeLev.in/levinux.md

 group: levinux
 ---

-# Levinux Tiny Virtual Linux for Education
+# Tiny Virtual Linux for Education

 Levinux is a micro Linux distribution that runs from USB or Dropbox with a double-click on Macs, Windows or Linux PCs.
 It does not require any